Beaus Story

 The hardest part was choosing his name.
 Shadow.
 Night.
 Devil.
 All seemed fitting for such a big, black, fluffy dog — but none felt right.
 In the end, we chose Beau, meaning sweetheart.
 And that is exactly what he is.

-Next week, on January 9th, Beau will turn four years old.
-It has been seven months since he came into my life, and in that time he has taught me so much — to be patient with those who are unsure, to use kindness rather than a raised voice, and that the best medicine for a broken heart is learning to love again.
+On January 9th, 2026 Beau would have been 13 years old.
+In the years since he came into my life, he has taught me so much — to be patient with those who are unsure, to use kindness rather than a raised voice and that the best medicine for a broken heart is learning to love again.

 Thank you, Beau.
 And thank you, GSRV, for bringing him into my life.